freitzzz/SOCOF19-20-G5/README.md

 ```

-In the flowchart below it is possible to observe the process described above that defines this load balancing algorithm.
+In figure 2 it is possible to observe the process described above that defines this load balancing algorithm.

 ![](diagrams/res/PerformanceIndexSlaveScheduler.png)

+Figure 2 - Load balancing algorithm's flowchart

 ## System Integration and Analysis (Part 3)